 Failure to comply with the Code of Conduct and the ABC Policy is a breach of Complii's policy and may result in investigation.
 Breaches may result in disciplinary action ranging from a formal warning through to termination of employment.
 All breaches are required to be recorded.
 Substantiated allegations of breaches of the Code of Conduct are reported to the Board (as the Company has not formed an Audit and Risk Committee).
-The Board reviewed the Code of Conduct in June 2023 to support the continuous improvement of Complii's processes to ensure appropriate and ethical corporate practices.
+The Board reviewed the Code of Conduct in July 2024 for the 2024 financial year to support the continuous improvement of Complii's processes to ensure appropriate and ethical corporate practices.